Skip to content

 3. Click on the Terminal tab.

-4. Expand the Launch Profile... dropdown list (the arrow next to the plus sign icon) located in the Panel Toolbar area.
+4. Expand the Launch Profile... drop-down list (the arrow next to the plus sign icon) located in the Panel Toolbar area.

 RTT and serial terminal options